Car Collector International

 Distinguishing features

 Spider bodystyle.
 Commemorates 50 years of the first Can-Am race and references Bruce McLaren's M1B racer.
 MSO carbon-fibre hood, roof, airbrake, door blades and front splitter; forged alloy wheels with titanium wheel nuts in a Can-Am racer style; additional brake-cooling gills on the front fenders; quad exhaust tips.
-Launch colour Mars Red; racing orange and onyx black additional MSO colours with customisable race liveries (Wikipedia, fetched).
+Launch colour Mars Red; racing orange and onyx black additional MSO colours with customisable race liveries.

 Value premium

-Material premium to a standard 650S Spider in equivalent condition — no BaT public-record sale of a 650S Can-Am was returned during this review's direct fetch; pricing must be VERIFIED case-by-case against the specific chassis and MSO paperwork.
+Material premium to a standard 650S Spider in equivalent condition — no public auction sale is recorded for this variant; price case-by-case against the MSO build sheet.

 Inspection points